MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ### Data replication

 Communicating across regions is much slower than communicating within a region.
 In general, the greater the geographic distance between two regions, the higher the network latency is.
 See [Azure network round-trip latency statistics][round-trip-latency] for the expected network latency when connecting between two regions.

-Cross-region network latency can significantly affect how your solution is designed, because you need to carefully consider whether how latency affects data replication and other transactions.
+Cross-region network latency can significantly affect how your solution is designed, because you need to carefully consider how the extra latency affects data replication and other transactions.
 For many solutions, a cross-region architecture requires *asynchronous* replication in order to minimize the effect of cross-region traffic on your application's performance.

 ##### Asynchronous data replication

 Asynchronous replication across regions means that your application doesn't wait for all regions to acknowledge a change.
 After the change is commited in the primary region, the application considers the transaction to be completed.
 At some point later, the change is replicated to the secondary regions.
 This approach means that inter-region connection latency doesn't directly affect the application performance.
 However, because of the delay in replication, a region-wide outage might result in some data loss.
-This data loss is because a region might have an outage after a write was completed but before the change could be replicated.
+This data loss is because a region might have an outage after a write was completed in the primary region but before the change could be replicated to another region.

 :::image type="content" border="false" source="../_images/regions-availability-zones/multi-region-asynchronous.png" alt-text="Diagram showing the solution deployed into multiple regions, with data replication happening asynchronously.":::